8.3: Negative Messages

 By designating a spokesperson prior to an actual emergency, your team addresses the inevitable need for information in a proactive manner.
 People will want to know what happened and where to get further details about the crisis.
 Lack of information breeds rumours that can make a bad situation worse.
 The designated spokesperson should be knowledgeable about the organization and its values; be comfortable in front of a microphone, camera, and media lights; and be able to stay calm under pressure.

-Part of your communication crisis plan should focus on where you will meet to coordinate communicate and activities.
+Part of your communication crisis plan should focus on where you will meet to coordinate communication and activities.
 In case of a fire in your house, you might meet in the front yard.
 In an organization, a designated contingency building or office some distance away from your usual place of business might serve as a central place for communication in an emergency that requires evacuating your building.
 Depending on the size of your organization and its facilities, the emergency plan may include exit routes, hazardous materials procedures (WHMIS), and policies for handling bomb threats, for example.
-Safety is of course the priority, but in terms of communication, the goal is to eliminate confusion about where people are, where they need to be, and where information is coming from.
+Safety is, of course, the priority, but in terms of communication, the goal is to eliminate confusion about where people are, where they need to be, and where information is coming from.

 Whether or not evacuation is necessary when a crisis occurs, your designated spokesperson will gather information and carry out your media plan.
 They will need to make quick judgments about which information to share, how to phrase it, and whether certain individuals need to be notified of facts before they become public.
 The media and public will want to get reliable information, which is preferable to mere spin or speculation.
 Official responses help clarify the situation for the public, but an unofficial interview can make the tragedy personal and attract unwanted attention.
 Remind employees to direct all inquiries to the official spokesperson and to never speak anonymously or “off the record.”

-Enable your spokesperson to have access to the place you indicated as your crisis contingency location to coordinate communication and activities, and allow them to prepare and respond to inquiries.
-When crisis communication is handled in a professional manner, it seeks not to withhold information or mislead, but to minimize the “spin damage” from the incident by providing necessary facts even if they are unpleasant or even tragic (Business Communication for Success, 2015, 17.3).
+Enable your spokesperson to have access to the place you indicated as your crisis contingency location to coordinate communication and activities and allow them to prepare and respond to inquiries.
+When crisis communication is handled in a professional manner, it seeks not to withhold information or mislead, but to minimize the “spin damage” from the incident by providing necessary facts, even if they are unpleasant or even tragic (Business Communication for Success, 2015, 17.3).

 Return to the Negative Messages Topics menu